hosseinhimself/Property-Scraper/README.md

 # Property Scraper and PostgreSQL Database Interaction

-This Python project was designed for the role of a Data Scientist at Kilid, focusing on web scraping property data and integrating with a PostgreSQL database for efficient data storage and analysis.
+This Python project was done for the role of a Data Scientist at Kilid, focusing on web scraping property data and integrating with a PostgreSQL database for efficient data storage and analysis.

 ## Project Overview